okzyrox/Repackage/readme.md

     - Animations
     - Sounds
 if a package contains something not in this list, then it will not be saved to a file.

+Requires a specific structure for packages;
+- The package's "main" instance must be a Folder (the instance with the PackageLink inside)